-All children ages fourteen and under are required to take a swim test and wear the appropriate band color associated with their swimming ability while attending the program.
+All children ages fourteen and under are required to take a swim test and wear the appropriate band color associated with their swimming ability.
 The swim test is one length of the pool, swimming on their stomach, followed by a thirty second tread.
 Swimmers will be accompanied by lifeguards during this test and will not be forced to take the test if they are uncomfortable.
-Only one swim test will be performed per day.
-Children may re-test as needed.
+Only one swim test will be performed per day, but a child may re-test as needed.

-YELLOW - Any swimmer that is able to swim half a length of the pool and tread water for thirty seconds.
-These campers will only be permitted to swim in the Red and Yellow sections, must wear a life jacket at all times while on the pool deck, and may use the slide (if available) if they are over 48" tall.
+YELLOW - Any swimmer able to swim half a length, but not a full length, and tread water for thirty seconds.
+These campers will only be permitted to swim in the Red and Yellow sections, should wear a life jacket anywhere they cannot stand comfortably, and may use the slide if over 48" tall.

-GREEN - Any swimmer able to swim a full length of the pool and tread water for thirty seconds.
+GREEN - Any swimmer able to swim a full length and tread water for thirty seconds.
 Green banded campers may swim in any pool section and use the slide (if available).